VangiElia/R3DFEM/README.md

 # R3DFEM
-An package for running the 3D-CMCC-FEM model
+An R package for running the 3D-CMCC-FEM model